rjkroege/chrome2txtmate/readme.md

 2. I want to package it up as a crx file.

-3. I want to put the crx file on drunkenpacket
+3. I want to put the crx file on drunkenpkt.

 4. I want to share the crx with the chromium mailing list.